-In the eastern city of Benghazi, MSF teams are providing medicine and medical supplies to health facilities, including anaesthetics and surgical materials for wounded patients, in coordination with the Libyan Medical Committee.
+Find out more about MSF in Libya: In the eastern city of Benghazi, MSF teams are providing medicine and medical supplies to health facilities, including anaesthetics and surgical materials for wounded patients, in coordination with the Libyan Medical Committee.
 So far, 44 tons of supplies have arrived in the country, with more on the way.
 MSF teams on the ground are being reinforced with additional medical personnel who will provide nursing care training.
 On 21 March, MSF sent a shipment of surgical kits for 300 wounded patients to the hospital in Misrata.

 In Ras Ajdir, Tunisia, at the border with Libya, MSF teams have been providing psychological support to people fleeing the conflict.
 They are also working in the transit camp at Choucha, where people are awaiting repatriation or resettlement.
 From the onset of violence in Libya, MSF’s priority has been to access areas with the largest needs.

 Visit the South African National Department of Health’s online resource and news portal for more information regarding COVID-19: www.sacoronavirus.co.za